Savings & Resources

 Use this checklist to help collect the information most often needed to submit a PA for CONTRAVE.

-Help patients share their struggle with weight loss and cravings, and how weight is impacting their life.
+Help guide your patients' discussions with you about weight loss and cravings, and how weight is impacting their life.

 This in-office brochure has information about CONTRAVE and questions to help your patients discuss their weight.